America needs school meals for all students now.

 CSPI, as well as several other major organizations including the American Academy of Pediatrics, American Heart Association, School Nutrition Association, National PTA, and many others, support this legislation.
 Congress must pass the Pandemic Child Hunger Prevention Act as part of the next COVID relief package.

-Universal meals allow all enrolled children in a school that operates the National School Lunch Program or School Breakfast Program to receive free breakfast and free lunch, regardless of their family’s income.
-Universal meals negate the need for families to apply or schools to verify eligibility for the programs and give flexibility to school nutrition programs so that they can keep feeding kids no matter what the new school day structure looks like.
+Healthy school meals for all allow all enrolled children in a school that operates the National School Lunch Program or School Breakfast Program to receive free breakfast and free lunch, regardless of their family’s income.
+Healthy school meals for all negate the need for families to apply or schools to verify eligibility for the programs and give flexibility to school nutrition programs so that they can keep feeding kids no matter what the new school day structure looks like.

 - Press Statement, CSPI Deputy Director of Federal Affairs Colin Schwartz